 We’ve gathered helpful information from our feline veterinarians on how to approach, handle, and pet cats as well as how best to deal with difficult cats.
 These tips will help you to be more caring and respectful when it comes to handling cats.

 How your cat interacts with you and other people depends on his disposition, past experiences, and the current circumstances.
 Shy cats will adapt to unfamiliar people and environments with greater difficulty and are more likely to react fearfully in new situations.
 Kittens go through a critical learning phase between the ages of 2 to 7 weeks, called the sensitive period of socialization.
 During this time, kittens learn to accept contact with other species, such as dogs and humans, as well as unrelated cats.
 By the time you adopt a kitten and bring it home, this period is usually finished.
 Kittens that have not received regular friendly handling by humans during 2-7 weeks of age may remain uneasy with human contact all their lives.

 How to Approach a Cat

-- When approaching your cat, it is best to let him make the first move and approach you.
+When approaching your cat, it is best to let him make the first move and approach you.
 Imagine yourself faced with a 50-foot-tall giant and then you can start to understand a cat’s perspective.

-- There are small things you can do to appear less intimidating:
+There are small things you can do to appear less intimidating:

 - Avoid loud noises and abrupt movements that might startle your cat.